 Phase 2 of the Career Pathways Complex will provide additional laboratory space to accommodate the planned growth of Valley College's current and future career pathway programs-in particular, the programs that have grown to fill the Health Life Science and Physical Sciences Buildings.
 In addition to flexible and well-equipped laboratories, this facility will provide additional space for student-faculty interaction, supplemental instruction, and study.

-This project will be followed by the Physical Sciences and Health & Life Science Secondary Effects Project.
-This project will reorganize and repurpose space in these buildings, in order to implement a holistic approach to growth by zoning existing and new programs and services logically and efficiently.
+This project will include a partial reorganization and repurposing of space in the existing Health Life Science and Physical Sciences Buildings, in order to implement a holistic approach to zoning existing and new programs and functions throughout these facilities.